apache/airflow/docs/apache-airflow-providers-cncf-kubernetes/kubernetes_executor.rst

             print_stuff()

-Managing DAGs and logs
+Managing Dags and logs
 ~~~~~~~~~~~~~~~~~~~~~~

 Use of persistent volumes is optional and depends on your configuration.

 - **Dags**:

-To get the DAGs into the workers, you can:
+To get the Dags into the workers, you can:

-  - Include DAGs in the image.
+  - Include Dags in the image.
-  - Use ``git-sync`` which, before starting the worker container, will run a ``git pull`` of the DAGs repository.
+  - Use ``git-sync`` which, before starting the worker container, will run a ``git pull`` of the Dags repository.
-  - Storing DAGs on a persistent volume, which can be mounted on all workers.
+  - Storing Dags on a persistent volume, which can be mounted on all workers.

 - **Logs**: